Let’s cut to the chase: what are high-protein foods for weight loss?

 2x a day if you’re a girl.
 3x a day if you’re a guy.

-But for people who are just trying to lose weight and keep it off, this is some of the best advice I can give.
+But this is some of the best advice I can give to people who are just trying to lose weight and keep it off.

-Now don’t get hung up too much on the 3x a day or whether the amount of protein you get is 20 grams or 30 grams.
+Now, don’t get too hung up on the 3x a day or whether the amount of protein you get is 20 grams or 30 grams.

 Not that fried crap from McDonalds.